leslylopez43/assiggment_Flask/README.md

 based on the length of the courses, does a database search.

+# Deploying Django Project to Render

+This guide outlines the steps to deploy my Django project from Visual Studio Code and GitHub to Render.
+By following these steps, I'll have my Django application running on the web in no time.

+## Prerequisites

+- A Render account (Sign up at [https://render.com](https://render.com))
+- Basic familiarity with Git and command-line tools

+## Step 1: Clone the Repository

+1. Open Visual Studio Code.
+2. Open the terminal within VS Code.
+3. Use the `git clone` command to clone your GitHub repository:

+## Step 3: Configure Settings
+ Create and activate a virtual environment:
+Modify settings.py for production.

+Update ALLOWED_HOSTS to include your Render deployment URL:

+## Step 4: Deploy to Render
+Log in to Render.

+Click "Add a New Web Service" and choose "Static Site" for a Django project.

+Add New Web Service

+Connect your GitHub repository and choose the deployment branch.

+Connect GitHub

+Configure deployment settings, including the build command and environment variables.

+## Step 5: Monitor Deployment
+Monitor the deployment process on Render's dashboard.

+View the deployment logs to ensure success.

+## Step 6: Test the Deployment
+Open your Render deployment URL to test the live site.
+Verify that all functionalities work as expected.

+Conclusion
+!Django project is now deployed on Render.
+This guide provided a simple path to get your application online.

 ## Contributing We encourage contributions!
 Feel free to raise an issue or send a pull request if you discover any problems or have ideas for improvement.

 ## Permit